 That night, Charles wrote to his mother in Italy from the St.-Vincent-de-Paul Penitentiary:

-Dearest Mother, your son has at last stumbled on excellent fortune in the country.
-I have taken a position as special assistant to the warden in the institution, who can well use my fluency in language in conversing with some of the inmates.
-It is a three-year contract, darling mother, and during that time I shall not have to worry where my next meal or warm bed to come from. . . .
+Dearest Mother, your son has at last stumbled on excellent fortune in this country.
+I have taken a position as special assistant to the warden in this institution, who can well use my fluency in language in conversing with some of the inmates.
+It is a three-year contract, darling mother, and during that time I shall not have to worry where my next meal or warm bed is to come from. . . .

 When he finished writing he shifted fitfully on his mattress, which was made from a sack of corncobs and husks.
 For Ponzi, the despair of being locked in a cell was nothing compared to the empty feeling of being dead broke.
 As he clawed at his makeshift pillow, he resolved never to let it happen again.

 Moers Junction, New York

 June 7, 1911

 The U.S. border inspector walked through the crowded coach train and scrutinized the six men before him.
 They were obviously Italians.
 Five of them were big and burly and looked clueless.
 The sixth, however, was a short guy who appeared confident and composed.

 Back in Canada, Charles Ponzi had told the five big Italians to board the train quietly and sit with him.
 He had ushered them on board

 as a favor to his old friend, Antonio Salviati, who was still managing to evade the authorities in Canada while undertaking a new scheme: smuggling Italian immigrants into the United States.

 When Ponzi handed his ticket to the conductor, the five men were to follow suit.
 They were not to say a word or cause any trouble.